cfrg/draft-irtf-cfrg-hpke/draft-irtf-cfrg-hpke.md

-1. Configuration information and private key material: This includes the `mode`, `info` string, HPKE ciphersuite identifiers (`kem_id`, `kdf_id`, `aead_id`), and all sender, receipient, and ephemeral key material.
+1. Configuration information and private key material: This includes the `mode`, `info` string, HPKE ciphersuite identifiers (`kem_id`, `kdf_id`, `aead_id`), and all sender, recipient, and ephemeral key material.
 For each role X, where X is one of S, R, or E as sender, receiver, and ephemeral, respectively, key pairs are generated as `(skX, pkX) = DeriveKeyPair(ikmX)`.
    Each key pair `(skX, pkX)` is written in its serialized form, where